DevAndersen/WpfChromelessWindow/README.md

 - The screen it is moved from has the same resolution as the screen is moved to.
 - The Windows taskbar is only visible on one of these two screens.

-I was unable to find a way to neatly detect when the aforementioned keyboard shortcut is used, when the screen resolutions are identical.
+I was unable to find a way to neatly detect when the aforementioned keyboard shortcut is used, when both screen resolutions are identical.
+Any information how to resolve this issue would be very welcome.